bonuswalletapp/BonusWallet/README.md

 {
     private static final String DEFAULT_HOMEPAGE = "https://my-awesome-nfts.com/usdc/";
 ```
-If you are forking Jaxre Bonus and you have a cool Token, please consider donating a small amount of said Token to `Jaxre Bonus.eth` to help fund continuing development of the main repo.
+If you are forking JAX RUPEE and you have a cool Token, please consider donating a small amount of said Token to `JAX RUPEE.eth` to help fund continuing development of the main repo.

 ### Request or submit a feature :postbox: